Amitpumbare/exchange-trading-platform/README.md

 The goal of this project is to model real exchange trading behavior, focusing on:

-- Deterministic price–time priority order matching
+* Deterministic price–time priority order matching
-- Concurrency-safe execution
+* Concurrency-safe execution
-- Immutable order lifecycle
+* Immutable order lifecycle
-- Instrument-level engine isolation
+* Instrument-level engine isolation
-- Secure identity model preventing enumeration attacks
+* Secure identity model preventing enumeration attacks
-- Backend as the single source of truth
+* Backend as the single source of truth
+* Real-time market event streaming
+* Containerized infrastructure for cloud-ready deployment
+* Automated CI pipeline validation

 The frontend acts only as a rendering and intent submission layer while the backend controls all execution logic.